harness/developer-hub/docs/platform/governance/audit-trail/audit-streaming.md

    The streaming destination gets configured and appears in the list of destinations under **Audit Log Streaming**.
 By default the destination is inactive.

-:::HEC Configuration Troubleshooting
+::: info troubleshoot HEC configurations
-Customers may encounter some issues with the HEC connector.
-Here are some common troubleshooting steps.
+At times, you might issues with the HEC connector.
+Here are some troubleshooting steps you can take to resolve common issues.
-1. HEC connector should be set without a declared `sourcetype`.
-Although the data will be JSON-Formatted, it is not declared as such.
-Setting a sourcetype as `JSON` may filter data from the stream.
+1. You should set HEC connectors without a declared `sourcetype`.
+Although the data will be JSON-formatted, it is not declared as such.
+Setting a `sourcetype` as `JSON` might filter data from the stream.
 ![](../../governance/audit-trail/static/hec_connector_notype.png)
-2. Harness utilzies the [following standard endpoints](https://docs.splunk.com/Documentation/Splunk/9.2.1/Data/HECRESTendpoints), and are automatically appended to the customer's URL.
+2. Harness utilizes the [following standard endpoints](https://docs.splunk.com/Documentation/Splunk/9.2.1/Data/HECRESTendpoints) and appends them automatically to the customer's URL.
 They are not customizable.
 /services/collector/event
 /services/collector/health
 /services/server/info